Account validation

 }

 Another way to limit mispayments due to mistyped account numbers is enabling account name validation on transactions.
-This feature will block payouts if the account holder’s name and the recipient name provided don’t match.
+This feature will block payouts if the account holder’s name and the recipient name provided in the payout details don’t match.

 Note: This feature is currently available for NGN::Bank, GHS::Bank and GHS::Mobile payouts only.